 7. Foreclosed Houses: Buy or Avoid?

 At the same time, also consider buying foreclosed homes.
 These could be available from auctioneers or directly from the bank or lender financial institution that provided the mortgage.

-You could get a foreclosed home as much as 25 percent below the market price, in some cases.
+You could get a foreclosed home as much as 25 percent below the market price in some cases.
 And in general, foreclosed homes cost much lower than ones available in the regular real estate market.

 The bank or auctioneer won’t be repairing it.
-You can buy the house for a lower price but you also inherit all the flaws that come alongside.
+You can buy the house for a lower price, but you also inherit all the flaws that come alongside.

 For example, you’ll have to spend for any repairs that the house requires.
-The owner or family that’s left the house could have stripped it or damaged deliberately.
+The owner or family that’s left the house could have stripped it or damaged it deliberately.
 The house could have been taken over by squatters.
 Or, it could be lying neglected for a long time.

 Though auctioneers and banks try to give an honest description of a foreclosed house, it’s not always possible to provide accurate details.
-Because, their curators could be unaware of the flaws both created and inherent ones.
+Because their curators could be unaware of the flaws, both created and inherent ones.

 It’s not always possible to get an inspection of the house.
 If you can inspect a foreclosed house, take an expert along because they’ll be able to detect flaws and problems that you might miss.

-Also look for ownership records, liens and other such details before buying a foreclosed house.
+Also, look for ownership records, liens, and other such details before buying a foreclosed house.

-Generally, you can get mortgage for a foreclosed house.
+Generally, you can get a mortgage for a foreclosed house.
 If you’re prequalified for a mortgage, take it.
-Or apply for fresh mortgage from the bank or lender who owns the foreclosed property to make things easier.
+Or apply for a fresh mortgage from the bank or lender who owns the foreclosed property to make things easier.